Q: What are your compostable products made from?

 We have 3 main product material categories: plant fiber, paper, and PLA (Polylactic Acid).
 Each of these categories offers a unique way to replace traditional items.

 - Plant Fiber: Hundreds of different fibrous plants can be manufactured into alternatives to tree-based paper products.
-Our main sources of plant fiber are sugarcane, bamboo and wheat straw.
-In many agricultural processes, sugarcane and wheat straw are treated merely as the agricultural waste that remains after grain or juice is extracted.
-It is commonly thrown away or burned.
+Our main sources of rapidly renewable plant fiber is bamboo.
 For World Centric®, this fiber is a valuable resource that can be fashioned into disposable products like plates, take-out containers, bowls, etc. Using plant fiber protects forests, uses less energy and fewer toxic chemicals than paper alternatives, provides a new revenue for farmers, and is a renewable and sustainable resource.

 Q: What is the difference between compostable plastic and biodegradable plastic?